Updated on October 18, 2024

 Data on short-term rentals

-As a baseline, you’ll want to find out how many total short-term rentals are in your community and how they break down by type (hosted room rentals or whole-home rentals.)
+As a baseline, you’ll want to find out how many short-term rentals there are in your community and how they are broken down by type (hosted room rentals or whole-home rentals).

 Other key data points: